JeremyBYU/cpp-pybind-skel/README.md

 I have learned a lot by listening/watching/reading about C++.
 I can't list them all but the following links had the most influence in developing this repo.

-* [Open3D](https://github.com/intel-isl/Open3D) - Honestly most of this repo comes from following their practices.
-After having made many C++/Python projects I find their structure to lead to a much better code design
+* [Open3D](https://github.com/intel-isl/Open3D) - Much of this repo comes from following their practices.
+After having made many C++/Python projects I find this code structure to be the best for hybrid projects.
-* [Modern CMake](https://cliutils.gitlab.io/modern-cmake/) - An invaluable resource which has taught me so much about CMake.
+* [Modern CMake](https://cliutils.gitlab.io/modern-cmake/) - An invaluable resource which has taught me about CMake.
 * [Mapbox hpp-skel](https://github.com/mapbox/hpp-skel) - A great starting point for *header-only* libraries.
 Almost everything MapBox makes is gold to me.
+* [Parselmouth](https://github.com/YannickJadoul/Parselmouth) - A great resource on using github workflows!